hugomd/vyltr/README.md

-# Vultr API Wrapper 🍬
+# Vyltr &mdash; Vultr API Wrapper 🍬
 An API wrapper for the [Vultr API](https://www.vultr.com/api/).

 **Note: this is a work in progress.**